 No radio interference or obstructions should penetrate air navigation surfaces.
 Such penetrations include smoke emissions, steam or glare that would cause safety hazards.

-Final plats within 2 miles of the airport hazard overlay area, should contain statements notifying prospective purchasers the property may be affected by airport operations (see ).
+Final plats within 2 miles of the airport hazard overlay area, should contain statements notifying prospective purchasers the property may be affected by airport operations (see Figure 2-2).

-New, non-residential uses that would involve a concentration of people (e.g., recreational facilities, schools, child and adult care facilities, hospitals, and other types of gathering places) should not be located within the Inner and Outer Approach/Departure Zones and Inner Turning Zone (Zones 2, 3 and 4 in ) in the rural area.
+New, non-residential uses that would involve a concentration of people (e.g., recreational facilities, schools, child and adult care facilities, hospitals, and other types of gathering places) should not be located within the Inner and Outer Approach/Departure Zones and Inner Turning Zone (Zones 2, 3 and 4 in Figure 2-2) in the rural area.

 Structures and trees within the airport hazard overlay area should not penetrate airspace surfaces as defined by Title 14 of the Code of Federal Regulations, Part 77, except as necessary and incidental to airport regulations.